yihui/yihui.org/content/pkg-formatR.md

 # 6. Further notes

 The tricks used in this packages are very dirty.
 There might be dangers in using the functions in **formatR**.
 Please read the next section carefully to know exactly how comments are preserved.
 The best strategy to avoid failure is to put comments in complete lines or after _complete_ R expressions.
-Below are some known issues that `tidy_source()` may fail.
+Below are some known cases in which `tidy_source()` fails.

 ## In-line comments after an incomplete expression or ;